-In the league, City remain second by two points, but are a mammoth 22 points behind a Liverpool side that are six victories away from sealing the title.
-The Blues are unbeaten in four of their last five league games, but slumped to a 6th league defeat of the season when they played Spurs last Saturday.
+In the league, City remain second by two points, but are a mammoth 25 points behind a Liverpool side that are five victories away from sealing the title.
+The Blues are unbeaten in four of their last five league games, but slumped to a 6th league defeat of the season when they played Spurs two weeks ago.

 City failed to score in consecutive matches for just the second time since Guardiola took over in 2016; despite having a combined total of 32 shots in their past two games.
 Spurs also joined Manchester United, Crystal Palace and Leicester as teams who have recently managed to score with their first shot on goal against a City side with just eight clean sheets in the league this season.

 West Ham sit in 18th and find themselves in a relegation battle despite the recent re-employment of David Moyes.
-The Hammers are winless in their last five league matches and fell to a 3-3 draw last weekend against fellow strugglers Brighton.
+The Hammers are winless in their last five league matches and fell to a 3-3 draw in their last game against fellow strugglers Brighton.

-On Sunday, Pep Guardiola kept his side in the dressing room for almost 50 minutes after the defeat for Spurs; trying to figure out what exactly was going wrong.
+Against Spurs, Pep Guardiola kept his side in the dressing room for almost 50 minutes after the defeat; trying to figure out what exactly was going wrong.
 Guardiola used a 4-3-3 formation in the last loss, but also failed to win with a 3-2-4-1 set up against United a few days earlier.
 You would expect Guardiola to continue with the 4-3-3 set up with changes of personnel more likely than changes in formation/tactics.

 David Moyes is yet to totally settle on a formation since taking over in the New Year with him varying between 5-3-2, 5-4-1 and 4-1-4-1 set ups.
 You would think the 5-4-1 would be the most sensible way to set up at the Etihad, as it offers the most defensive stability while giving the Hammers a chance to try and punish City with the long ball.

-Graham Scott will be in charge on Sunday evening.
-Making his Premier League debut in 2014, the 52 year old has refereed 63 top flight games, showing 168 yellow cards and nine red cards.
-He will be assisted by linesmen Neil Davies and Richard West, while Chris Kavanagh will be fourth official.
-Craig Pawson and Constantine Hatzidakis will be on VAR duties.
+Kevin Friend will be in charge on Wednesday evening.
+He will be assisted by linesmen Neil Davies and Richard West, while Mike Dean will be fourth official.
+Andy Madley and Constantine Hatzidakis will be on VAR duties.

 Follow us on Twitter for live match coverage: @City_Xtra